All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Cape Wings: Subverted.
 He is seen sporting devil wings when confronting Magellan, but they are not present afterward as they are part of his Impel Down's uniform.

 - Chekhov's Gunman: Is mentioned several times in the Impel Down Arc as the psychotic former Head Jailer imprisoned on Level 6 before he's eventually freed by Blackbeard and joins his crew, becoming one of its most prominent members.

 - Cigar Chomper: Never seen without a cigar.

-- Empowered Badass Normal: Was powerful enough to be Head Jailer of the world's most important prison, to the point of being considered equal with Magellan, even before nabbing himself the Clear-Clear Fruit.
+- Empowered Badass Normal: Shiryu is powerful enough to be Head Jailer of the world's most important prison, to the point of being considered equal with Magellan, even before nabbing himself the Clear-Clear Fruit.

-- Establishing Character Moment: Cuts down all of his old coworkers as thanks for freeing him before siding with Blackbeard, which says everything that needed to be said about his selfish, treacherous, and relentlessly violent nature.
+- Establishing Character Moment: Cuts down all of his old coworkers as "thanks" for freeing him before siding with Blackbeard, which says everything that needed to be said about his selfishness and relentlessly violent nature.

 - Evil Counterpart: To Zoro.
 Note his swordsmanship, being put on death row prior to joining Blackbeard, and calling Blackbeard out after Magellan's crushing attack.
 The fact that he used to be a jailer nicely parallels Zoro's past as a pirate hunter, too.

 - FaceHeel Turn: Played with.
 He used to work for the World Government, which is quite corrupted, as the Head Jailer of Impel Down but defects and joins Blackbeard.
 Still, his personality doesn't change at all.